Cebu Pacific Flight 387: Cause

 The cause of the crash is still a source of controversy in the Philippines.
 Colonel Jacinto Ligot – who would later be involved in an unrelated corruption scandal more than a decade after the accident – was the chief of the Philippine Air Force rescue team, which faced difficulties due to the deep ravines and dense vegetation on the slopes of the mountain.
 The pilots were flying visually, not instrumentally, when the plane vanished from radar.
 While the skies were clear at the airport, the mountains may have been covered by fog.
 Chief of Staff General Clemente Mariano speculated that the plane "almost cleared the top of the mountain, but it may have suffered a down-draft, causing it to hit the mountain."
 Jesus Dureza, the crisis manager during the rescue and retrieval operations, said he found out the Air Transportation Office maps used by the pilots listed the elevation of Mt.
-Sumagaya at 5,000 ft above sea level, while the mountain actually is 6,000 ft above sea level.
+Sumagaya at 5,000 ft above sea level, while the mountain is actually over 7,300 ft above sea level.
 This error might have misled the pilots to believe that they were clear of terrain, while in fact they were flying dangerously low.
 The ATO, on the other hand, pointed out in its official report deficiencies in the training of the pilots.